DinosIpiotis/PrismArch-BugReport/README.md

 # PrismArch-BugReport
-The bug report area for PrismArch
-Please navigate to Issues and submit your bug reports
+The bug report area for PrismArch, please navigate to Issues and submit your bug reports